pshrmn/curi/docs/tutorials/06-route-loading.md

 Whenever the `Recipe List` route matches, we want to fetch a list of recipes from the server.
 When the `Recipe` route matches, we just want one specific recipe (using the `id` param from the path).

-The `load` function will be passed an internal `ResponseCreator` object.
+The `load` function will be passed two arguments: the `params` object that contains variables parsed from the location's `pathname` an a `ResponseCreator` object.
 The `ResponseCreator` will create the response object that is emitted to subscribers.
 The `ResponseCreator` has a few methods that you can call in order to modify the response object that will be generated.
 These are covered in more detail in the [response/ResponseCreator documentation](../../packages/curi/docs/API/response.md).
-Here, we will cover just one of these methods: `setData`.
+Here, we will cover two of these methods: `setData` and `redirect`.

 First we will add a `load` function to our `Recipe` route.
 This function will make a request to our (fake) API.
 Then, we will call `response.setData` to attach our loaded data to the response.